runeharlyk/SpotMicroESP32-Leika/docs/2_assembly.md

 Discussion about [Calibration](https://github.com/runeharlyk/SpotMicroESP32-Leika/discussions/118)

-Assuming the servos are connected to the PCA9685 and is powered on:
+Assuming the servos are connected to the PCA9685 and are powered on:

 ### Calibrate in servo frame